The Towers (Ohio State): Morrill Tower

 In 1978, serial killer and sex offender Jeffrey Dahmer enrolled at The Ohio State University and resided in Morrill Tower.
 Dahmer resided in Morrill Tower for only one quarter and never officially declared a major before flunking out of the Ohio State University.

 In February 1998, a fire broke out on the 5th floor.
 Students were evacuated; minimal damage occurred.

-In August 1998, a fire broke out in suite 550 of the tower, resulting in room 553 being completely destroyed.

 Lincoln Tower

-Abraham Lincoln Tower was named for the nation's 16th president, Abraham Lincoln because he signed the Morrill Act into law in 1862, which established the system of land-grant institutions in the U.S. and thus made the founding of this University possible.
+Abraham Lincoln Tower was named for the nation's 16th president, Abraham Lincoln.
+He signed the Morrill Act into law in 1862, which established the system of land-grant institutions in the United States, and thus made the founding of the university possible.
 Originally constructed as a dormitory, the lower 14 floors were converted in 1975 into office space, while the top nine floors remained student housing.

 Lincoln Tower is currently used for: